Domestic abuse and violence can happen to anyone. You are not alone and there is help available

 If you know someone who may be in an abusive relationship:

 The nature of domestic abuse often means that the abuse happens in secret and may escalate over time.
-If possible try to support them to seek help early before the risk of harm increases for them and any children.
+If possible, try to support them to seek help early before the risk of harm increases for them and any children.
+If you are worried a friend or relative is being abused, let them know you have noticed something is wrong.
+They might not be ready to talk but try to find quiet times when they can talk if they choose to.

 National Support and Websites: